yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/04-configure-data-model-in-power-bi-desktop-advanced.md

 ### **Task 3: Relate the Targets table**

-In this task you will create a relationship to the **Targets** table
+In this task, you will create a relationship to the **Targets** table

 1. Create a relationship from the **Salesperson (Performance) | EmployeeID** column and the **Targets | EmployeeID** column.

-2. In Report view, add the **Targets | Target** field to the table visual.
+2. In the Report view, add the **Targets | Target** field to the table visual.

 3. Resize the table visual so all columns are visible.

 	![Picture 5699](Linked_image_Files/04-configure-data-model-in-power-bi-desktop-advanced_image19.png)

 	*It’s now possible to visualize sales and targets—but take care for two reasons.
 First, there’s no filter on a time period, and so targets also include future target amounts.
 Second, targets are not additive, and so the total should not be displayed.
-They can either disabled by formatting the visual or removed by using calculation logic.
+They can be either disabled by formatting the visual or removed by using calculation logic.
 You’ll follow the second approach by creationg a target measure in the **Create DAX Calculations in Power BI Desktop, Part 2** lab that’ll return BLANK when more than one salesperson is filtered.*

-4. **Take a screenshot**: Open **Sharex** from Desktop, click on capture and then click on fullscreen.
+4. **Take a screenshot**: Open **Sharex** from the Desktop, click on capture and then click on fullscreen.

     ![](Linked_image_Files/DA100-1.png)

-5. Go to shareX right click on image and then click on edit image.
+5. Go to shareX right click on the image and then click on edit image.

     ![](Linked_image_Files/DA100-2.png)

-6. Once image opened click on save as button for saving the file.
+6. Once the image is opened click on the save as button for saving the file.
-7. Now rename the image in following pattern:
+7. Now rename the image in the following pattern:

    ```
    Deployment ID-M(Module Number)-P(Part Number)